 Hyren brought his sword back for a sweeping strike and it clanged against Garoo’s weapon.
 The two locked blades, clashing and withdrawing in an intricate dance as blaster fire flew around them.
 Both their eyes blazed red as the two titans faced off.

 The din of battle seemed to mute as Hyren poured all of his focus onto Garoo.
 He watched each twitch of the Blumaroo’s muscles, trying to stay a step ahead of every strike, knowing Garoo was doing the same with him.
 They exchanged blows and blocks at breakneck speed, their blades a blur in Hyren’s eyes.
-He was the better swordsman—that and adrenaline were the only things keeping him matched with Garoo right now, considering his physical condition.
+He had better swordsmanship—that and adrenaline were the only things keeping him matched with Garoo right now, considering his physical condition.

 The Blumaroo twisted his blade and Hyren expected it a moment too late.
 The Grundo’s sword flipped out of his hand and he withdrew with a hiss, dropping to one knee.

 Garoo pointed his own weapon at Hyren’s chest.
-“I’ve been waiting a long time for this,” the commander said, his face twisting into a malicious grin.
+“Time to finish what I started at Sakhmet,” the commander said, his face twisting into a malicious grin.

 Hyren swallowed hard, sweat stinging his eyes.
 His headache had come back with a vengeance.
 He couldn’t even see Terra and Blynn any more, and his sword lay just out of reach.
-He bared his teeth at the Blumaroo, daring him to do his worst.
+He bared his teeth at the Blumaroo, ready to fight with his bare hands.

 He heard the ping of metal striking metal.
 Past Garoo, the eyes of one of the Scout Units flashed green, and it turned and began firing on its own troops.